JeraldVictor/node_OMR_API/README.md

 This is a express restfull api POC for Sequelize (ORM).

-# API End points are
+## API End points are

 > /login

-- POST methord
+- POST method
 - required email,password
-- responce will be email,password,name,authentication key,user id.
+- response will be email,password,name,authentication key,user id.

 > /register

-- POST methord
+- POST method
 - required name,email,password
-- responce will be email,password,name,user id, authentication key.
+- response will be email,password,name,user id, authentication key.

 > /home

-- GET methord (Needs Authentication)
+- GET method (Needs Authentication)
-- required authentication key in the header link header "Key" value as "auth key sent while responce"
+- required authentication key in the header like header name "Key" value as "auth key sent while response"
-- responce will be a JSON message "Hello"
+- response will be a JSON message "Hello"

 > /logout

-- GET methord
+- GET method
-- required authentication key in the header link header "Key" value as "auth key sent while responce"
+- required authentication key in the header like header name "Key" value as "auth key sent while response"
-- responce will be JSON message "Thank You".
+- response will be JSON message "Thank You".

 ### Installation: